Equities Analysts Offer Predictions for Halliburton’s Q2 2021 Earnings (NYSE:HAL)

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 24th.
-Shareholders of record on Wednesday, March 3rd were paid a $0.045 dividend.
-This represents a $0.18 dividend on an annualized basis and a yield of 0.94%.
-The ex-dividend date was Tuesday, March 2nd.
-Halliburton’s payout ratio is 14.52%.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Hoover Financial Advisors Inc. bought a new stake in shares of Halliburton in the 4th quarter worth $27,000.
+Alpha DNA Investment Management LLC purchased a new position in shares of Halliburton in the 4th quarter worth about $26,000.
+Crescent Capital Consulting LLC purchased a new stake in shares of Halliburton during the 4th quarter worth approximately $28,000.
+GPS Wealth Strategies Group LLC bought a new position in shares of Halliburton during the 1st quarter worth $32,000.
+Finally, Prestige Wealth Management Group LLC boosted its position in Halliburton by 67.2% during the fourth quarter.
+Prestige Wealth Management Group LLC now owns 1,839 shares of the oilfield services company’s stock valued at $35,000 after purchasing an additional 739 shares in the last quarter.
+Institutional investors own 75.37% of the company’s stock.

-In other news, insider Myrtle L. Jones sold 5,462 shares of the stock in a transaction that occurred on Friday, March 5th.
-The stock was sold at an average price of $23.50, for a total transaction of $128,357.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, insider Myrtle L. Jones sold 5,462 shares of the stock in a transaction on Friday, March 5th.
+The shares were sold at an average price of $23.50, for a total transaction of $128,357.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 0.48% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Hoover Financial Advisors Inc. purchased a new position in Halliburton in the fourth quarter worth about $27,000.
-Alpha DNA Investment Management LLC purchased a new position in shares of Halliburton in the 4th quarter worth approximately $26,000.
-Crescent Capital Consulting LLC bought a new position in shares of Halliburton during the 4th quarter valued at approximately $28,000.
-GPS Wealth Strategies Group LLC purchased a new stake in Halliburton during the 1st quarter valued at $32,000.
-Finally, Prestige Wealth Management Group LLC raised its holdings in Halliburton by 67.2% during the 4th quarter.
-Prestige Wealth Management Group LLC now owns 1,839 shares of the oilfield services company’s stock valued at $35,000 after buying an additional 739 shares during the period.
-Hedge funds and other institutional investors own 75.37% of the company’s stock.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, March 24th.
+Investors of record on Wednesday, March 3rd were given a $0.045 dividend.
+This represents a $0.18 annualized dividend and a dividend yield of 0.94%.
+The ex-dividend date was Tuesday, March 2nd.
+Halliburton’s dividend payout ratio (DPR) is currently 14.52%.

 Halliburton Company Profile